LAStools/LAStools/bin/lasheight_README.txt

   that equals their relative height above (or below) the ground TIN at their x and y location.
 In a sense this will "normalize" the elevations of points in respect to their surrounding ground truth.
+  If you add the '-replace_z' option the resulting heights are *not* scaled with a factor of 10.0, quantized & clamped into an unsigned char between 0 and 255, and stored in the "user data" field of each point ... unless you add the explicit '-store_in_user_data' option.

   You can also use the height to change the point classification with '-classify_below -1.0 7' or '-classify_above 100.0 10' and